Governance & Integration

 On the employment front, the Group combines discussions on labour and transition management.
 As digitalisation and automation reshape the transport sector, the workforce must adapt.
 The Working Group highlights the need for reskilling and upskilling workers to meet the demands of new technologies.
 At the same time, managing the transition towards more sustainable transport systems requires careful planning, ensuring that technological shifts are inclusive and socially equitable.

-A critical issue raised by the Working Group is transport poverty—the inability of certain groups to access reliable, affordable, and sustainable transport.
+One of the critical issues raised by the Working Group is transport poverty—the inability of certain groups to access reliable, affordable, and sustainable transport.
 This affects low-income communities, the elderly, and people living in suburban or rural areas.
 The Group stresses the importance of developing policies that address this inequality, ensuring that mobility solutions are accessible to everyone, regardless of socio-economic status.
 By tackling transport poverty, cities and regions can improve social inclusion and ensure that all citizens benefit from sustainable urban mobility.

 Relevant publications